srnjak/db-backup/README.md

     cd db-backup-tool
     ```

-3. Modify the configuration files in the `config/` directory to match your MySQL server settings and backup preferences.
+3. Modify the configuration files in the `/etc/db-backup` directory to match your MySQL server settings and backup preferences.
+The directory containing configurations might also be configured.

 4. Run the script with the following command: